 Chiropractic is a very sensitive practice where anything can go wrong during the treatment of a patient.
 In some countries, the practice of chiropractics is not covered by insurance.
 As a result, chiropractors are likely to find themselves facing lawsuits from their clients.
 The paperwork and bills involved in lawsuits can lead to depression and even suicide.

 What other high-pressure careers do you know of with statistics and data that show a high suicide rate?
+What's the worst job you heard of?
 Share with us in the comments section below.

 This article was originally published in June 2015.